Get all the latest data for Medan

 Everything you need to know before buying real estate is included in our Indonesia Property Pack

-We constantly update this blog post to reflect the latest regulations and market conditions in Medan's residential property market.
+We constantly update this blog post to reflect the latest rules and market conditions, so the information you're reading reflects the situation as of early 2026.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Medan.